Fhilb/RescueLaneClipper/README.md

 - Save the file with CTRL+O and press Enter
 - Close the file with CTRL+X
 - Set permissions for the file: `sudo chmod 644 /etc/systemd/system/tusd.service`
-- Reload systemctl daemon: `sudo systemctl daemon-reload`
+- Reload the systemctl daemon: `sudo systemctl daemon-reload`
-- Enable service: `sudo systemctl enable tusd.service`
+- Enable the service: `sudo systemctl enable tusd.service`
-- Reboot server: `sudo reboot`
+- Reboot the server: `sudo reboot`

-After rebooting, you should be able to test the service the same way you did in the [section above](#start-tusd-for-the-first-time).
+After rebooting, you should be able to test the service the same way you did in the [section above](#start-tusd-for-the-first-time) with curl.

-### Configuring the config.ini
+### Configuring the config.ini on the Client
-To make the upload work properly, you have to update your config.ini "Upload" section.
+To make the upload work properly, you have to update your config.ini "Upload" section on the client:
-- EnableUpload: If you want to upload to an external source, this has to be set to True
+- EnableUpload: If you want to use the upload feature, this has to be set to True
 - Server: The static IP or Dyn-DNS Address that your server uses
-- UploadPort: The port that you used in your port-forwarding
+- UploadPort: The port that you used in your port-forwarding/ the one you wrote down
 - EncryptionKey: All files that get uploaded will be encrypted with this key.
 Don't share this key if it runs in a production environment!

 > [!IMPORTANT]